-The Board met six times during 2019.
+The Board met nine times during 2020.
 All directors attended at least 75% of the aggregate number of meetings of the Board and of the committees on which they served, held during the portion of the last fiscal year for which they were directors or committee members, respectively.

-In fiscal year 2019, at each meeting of the Board, other than two special meetings, the Company's independent directors met in an executive session at which only independent directors were present.
+In fiscal year 2020, at each meeting of the Board, the Company's independent directors met in an executive session at which only independent directors were present.